 Students are introduced to the basic principles of dental materials science.
 This includes the physical, chemical, biological, and mechanical properties of dental materials commonly used in the dental office and dental laboratory.
 Emphasis is placed on why particular materials and techniques are used rather than to stress only specific techniques of manipulating the materials.

+Prerequisite(s): B.S.D.H.
+Admission.
 Corequisite(s): DHYG 3230L.

 DHYG 3230L - Dental Materials Laboratory (0-2-1)